Ukraine Reports alarming Record Rise In Virus Cases - UrduPoint

 "We all came out of isolation, we all decided that (the virus) no longer exists," he added.

-Lockdown measures are set to further ease this month with a resumption of public transport, including metro systems and long-distance and local train services.
+Lockdown measures eased further in late May and early June with a resumption of public transport, including metro systems and long-distance and local train services.

 Ukraine launched domestic flights on June 5 and will restart international flights on Monday.